facebookresearch/faiss/README.md

 Most of the methods, like those based on binary vectors and compact quantization codes, solely use a compressed representation of the vectors and do not require to keep the original vectors.
 This generally comes at the cost of a less precise search but these methods can scale to billions of vectors in main memory on a single server.

 The GPU implementation can accept input from either CPU or GPU memory.
-On a server with GPUs, the GPU indexes can be used a drop-in replacement for the CPU indexes (e.g., replace `IndexFlatL2` with `GpuIndexFlatL2`) and copies to/from GPU memory are handled automatically.
+On a server with GPUs, the GPU indexes can be used as a drop-in replacement for the CPU indexes (e.g., replace `IndexFlatL2` with `GpuIndexFlatL2`) and copies to/from GPU memory are handled automatically.
 Results will be faster however if both input and output remain resident on the GPU.
 Both single and multi-GPU usage is supported.

 ## Building